Henry Yorke Stanger: Political career

 He was a member of the Liberal Party.
 He first stood for parliament in a by-election in 1900 at the safe Conservative seat of Newark, when he was well beaten by the Conservative.
 A few months later at the 1900 General Election he switched seats to contest the more marginal Conservative seat of Nottingham South, but again finished second.
-He was finally elected Liberal MP down in London for Kensington North at the 1906 General election, gaining the seat for the Liberals from the Conservatives.
+By early 1903, the Liberal party asked him to contest a constituency in North-West London, and he was finally elected Liberal MP for Kensington North at the subsequent 1906 General election, gaining the seat for the Liberals from the Conservatives.

 He was a strong supporter of Votes for Women and in 1908 he introduced a Private member's bill in favour of Women's Suffrage.
 The bill made good progress before finally being blocked.

 He stood down after one term in January 1910.
 He was an Independent Chairman of the Nottinghamshire Joint Committee under the Coal Mines (Minimum Wage) Act 1912.